-Graduate students who have completed 24 semester credits must submit a graduation summary (degree audit report) signed by their academic advisor to the Registrar.
-An Application for Graduation, obtained from the Registrar's Office, is required of each candidate.
+Graduate students who have completed 24 semester credits must submit a graduation summary (degree audit report) signed by their academic advisor to the Director of Records and Registration.
+An Application for Graduation, obtained from the Office of Records and Registration, is required of each candidate.